 New Mexico Sexual Abuse Lawsuits

-New Mexico is making some efforts to change its statute of limitation laws to allow survivors of sexual abuse and assault to get justice against their abusers, while also allowing for compensation.
+New Mexico is making some efforts to change its statute of limitations laws to allow survivors of sexual abuse and assault to get justice against their abusers, while also allowing for compensation.
+In fact, an SOL reform bill was recently introduced in the state’s legislature, which, if passed, would open a permanent revival window for expired claims.
 These laws enable lawyers handling sexual abuse claims in New Mexico to file cases against sexual predators, including clergy members.

 Below you will find New Mexico lawsuits news & updates, as well as additional information on New Mexico’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an New Mexicon sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of New Mexico’s settlements and jury awards received by sexual abuse and assault survivors and a list of New Mexico’s ‘credibly’ accused priests released by the dioceses.